-In patients who do not have an allergy prior to surgery do not necessarily require a hypoallergenic knee replacement.
+In patients who do not have an allergy before surgery do not necessarily require a hypoallergenic knee replacement.
 The available tests are unreliable.
-Furthermore, there may be some concern regarding the longevity and clinical performance of these implants.
-If you do have an allergic contact dermatitis reaction to nickel, you discuss this with Dr. Morton and you may be a candidate for a hyper allergenic knee replacement.
+Furthermore, there may be some concern regarding these implants’ longevity and clinical performance.
+If you do have an allergic contact dermatitis reaction to nickel, you discuss this with Dr. Morton, and you may be a candidate for a hypoallergenic knee replacement.

 Should I consider a revision knee replacement if I have a painful knee replacement?

-Success rates for revision knee replacement where there is a strong suggestion that there is a metal allergy are variable.
-There have been several case series published demonstrating successful treatment of metal allergy with revision to a knee replacement without nickel.
+Success rates for revision knee replacement where there is a strong suggestion of a metal allergy are variable.
+Several case series have been published demonstrating successful treatment of metal allergy with revision to a knee replacement without nickel.
 There are also reports of patients who do not do well with the surgery.
 Discuss with Dr. Morton if you would be a candidate for revision knee replacement.

 If you are considering a total knee replacement and have a metal allergy or sensitivity, speak with Dr. Morton about the possible alternatives.
 There are several manufacturers who provide alternative knees for patients who are allergic to nickel, but they come with their own set of drawbacks.
 If you had a knee replacement and believe that you may have a hypersensitivity reaction, schedule an appointment with Dr. Morton today.

 Granchi D, Cenni E, Giunti A, Baldini N. Metal hypersensitivity testing in patients undergoing joint replacement: a systematic review.
 The Journal of bone and joint surgery.
 British volume.
 2012 Aug;94(8):1126-34.